Asian stocks pause after rallying on Fed

 NEW DELHI India's industrial output grew 3.1 percent in April from a year earlier, government data showed on Monday.

-TOKYO The broad asset rally which the U.S. Federal Reserve inspired by pledging to keep rates low decelerated on Friday as investors awaited the outcome of Greek debt talks and U.S. gross domestic product data.
+TOKYO A broad asset rally inspired by the U.S. Federal Reserve's pledge to keep rates low paused on Friday, as investors sought to gauge how sustainable the burst of optimism will be while waiting for the outcome of crucial Greek debt talks.

-MSCI's broadest index of Asia-Pacific shares outside Japan, which rose 1.1 percent on Thursday, climbed another 0.5 percent early Friday to reach its highest level in nearly three months before slipping to be up only 0.1 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS added 0.1 percent and hit its highest in nearly 3 months earlier, and was set for a weekly gain of around 2 percent.
+U.S. stocks fell on Thursday as traders cashed in on recent gains and disappointing new home sales data weighed.

-The index, on track for its fourth consecutive weekly increase, was set to gain about 2 percent this week.

-Financial spreadbetters expected Britain's FTSE 100, Germany's DAX and France's CAC-40 to open down around 0.5-0.6 percent.
+The dollar index .DXY recovered from a seven-week low while the euro eased 0.1 percent to $1.3090, slipping from a five-week high against the dollar of $1.3184 the day before.

-Commodities softened after jumping on Thursday along with all other asset classes, as the Fed said it would keep interest rates near zero through at least 2014, and left the door open for a third round of quantitative easing to spur growth.
+Equities, commodities and bonds all rose on Thursday as the Fed said it would keep interest rates near zero through at least 2014, and left the door open for a third round of quantitative easing to spur growth.

-Copper was down 0.6 percent at $8,540, slipping from a four-month high but on track for their third straight week of gains, while gold at $1,717 was off a 7-week high near $1,730 reached on Thursday but headed for fourth weekly gains.
-Oil firmed on hopes for U.S. recovery.

-"Beyond the Fed, investors want to lock in profits after a recent run-up, while there's also caution before the resolution to the Greek debt talks and the first reading of U.S. fourth-quarter GDP," said Ong Yiling, a commodities analyst at Phillip Futures in Singapore.

 "We are positive on risky assets, with the Fed, as well as other major central banks, willing to provide support through their policy actions," analysts at Barclays Capital said.